Swindon Top Cats

-Swindon Topcats are a ladies ice hockey club based in Swindon, Wiltshire, United Kingdom.
+Swindon Topcats are a ladies ice hockey club based in Swindon, Wiltshire, England.
 They are located at the Link Centre in Swindon.

 Overview

 The club operates two teams: the Topcats, playing in the British Women's Leagues premier division and the Junior Topcats playing in the U16 Girls South Division.

 The Swindon TopCats were formed in 1990 by Bob Townsend and entered Division One South for the 1990–1991 season.
 The girls had an amazing first year and gained promotion to the Premier League, Britain's top division, where they remained for 14 years until a cruel 1–0 defeat in the relegation playoff sent them back down for the 2005–2006 season.
 However at the end of the 07/08 season the Topcats gained promotion back into the Premier League after a perfect season and slaughtering their way through the promotional playoffs.

 The topcats team colours are Red and White with the head of a lion in the middle.

 For the 09/10 season the Topcats adopted a third strip, Blue and White with the usual logo in the middle, which they wore at the Friendship Tournament.